Subacromial Pain Syndrome

-Subacromial pain, also known as rotator cuff related shoulder pain, is a condition affecting structures which lie in between the acromion and the humeral head (the subacromial space), such as the subacromial bursa and rotator cuff tendons.
+Subacromial pain, also known as rotator cuff related shoulder pain, is a common shoulder condition affecting structures which lie in-between the acromion and the humeral head (the subacromial space), such as the subacromial bursa and rotator cuff tendons.

 Pain in this area is commonly caused by rotator cuff tendinopathy, predominantly affecting the supraspinatus tendon.
 The rotator cuff muscles are a group of muscles that sit in and around the shoulder blade and provide strength and stability for shoulder function.

 Subacromial pain presents as pain and tenderness in the shoulder, sometimes referring to the upper arm.
 It can be aggravated by reaching overhead or repetitive overhead activities, reaching behind your back and sleeping on the affected side.
 As well as pain, you may notice some weakness in your shoulder, and your shoulder movement may be reduced due to pain.

 Subacromial pain is multifactorial and can be affected by many health and wellbeing factors such as anatomy, muscle imbalances, static postures, mental health and increased age.
 It commonly affects individuals who participate in repetitive overhead activities, as this can lead to progressive overload of the supraspinatus tendon.

 When this happens, the tendon has exceeded its load tolerance capacity, and is unable to cope with the demands of the activity, therefore causing pain.
 If the amount of load placed on the tendon isn’t managed appropriately, it can become chronic through continued overloading of the tendon.